iDigBio/2015-03-09-workshop-field2db/apis.md

 This presentation will introduce you to web APIs.
 Some limited prior programming knowledge is assumed: you should know what a function and variables are.
+There are a few lines of sample R code at the end but a general knowlege of programming languages will probably let you understand them.

 ## Goals

-1. Learn the mechanics of a web API
+1. Learn the basic mechanics of a web API
-1. Compose calls to a web APIs
+1. Compose test calls to a web API
 1. Be able to read web API documentation

 ---